CASTING FORGING DEFECTIVE SAMPLES

 7) Incomplete Forging Penetration:

 This defect arises due to incomplete forging. it is due to light or rapid hammer blow.
-This defect can be removed by proper control on forging press.
+This defect can be removed by proper control on the forging press.

 8) Surface Cracking: